Rules and Regulations

 Other candidates: Candidates should treat each other respectfully and should not interfere with the campaign activities of another candidate.

-Space: Let students study in peace – no campaigning, canvassing or soliciting of votes in the Library or any other study space.
+Space: Let students study in peace – no campaigning, canvassing or soliciting of votes in a Library or any other designated study space.

-The DSU staff team: inappropriate behaviour will not be tolerated under any circumstances.
+DSU and DMU staff team: inappropriate behaviour towards staff members will not be tolerated under any circumstances.

 Accountability